Our extensive expert legal support will guide you through reorganising, restructuring or making redundancies.

 - We can provide comprehensive and practical support on company reorganisation, restructuring and redundancy, combining our employment expertise with our commercial and corporate departments when appropriate, to provide a seamless service.

 Making employees redundant, or reorganising or restructuring your business can be daunting.
 Each of these situations require you, as the employer, to follow the correct procedure.
 It’s important you understand those procedures and your company’s position throughout, making it highly advisable to call on expert legal support at the earliest possible stage.

 If it is necessary to make redundancies, whether as part of company restructuring or the changing needs of the business, you’ll need to correctly identify who you should inform and consult with.
 As well as the individuals concerned, this may include trade unions or employee representatives.
 It’s essential you understand what redundancy means in the legal sense, that you follow the correct procedure and apply it fairly.
 This will reduce the chances of employees bringing claims against you, for example for unfair or wrongful dismissal.

-If you’re unsure about any aspect of the process, want more information on redundancy or restructuring legal requirements, or simply want clarification about the legal aspects, please ask us for advice.
+If you’re unsure about any aspect of the process, want more information on redundancy or restructuring legal requirements, or simply want clarification about your options, eligibility and the legal implications, please ask us for advice.

 There are many reasons why you may decide it is time to reorganise your business group.
 For example, it could be:-